-Which Gutter Guard Works for Oak Tassels?
+What is the Best Gutter Guard for Oak Tassels?

 Advantage Gutter Guard®: The Key to Surviving Oak Tassels

 Gutter guards are supposed to protect your gutters from any type of debris that trees can throw at them – including oak tassels.

 First, however, we will briefly discuss oak tassels themselves and why they are such a formidable foe for leaf guards and other gutter protection.